 • SEER rating of 15 or greater

-• This can lower your heat pump’s operating costs, as well as decrease greenhouse gas emissions that contribute to global climate change.
+• This can reduce your heat pump’s operating costs, plus reduce greenhouse gas emissions that contribute to global climate change.

 How to Choose an Energy-Efficient Heat Pump

-When selecting your heat pump’s efficiency rating, just like any other household appliance, the most important thing is to select one that has an energy-efficiency rating that you can afford.
+When selecting your heat pump’s efficiency rating, just like any other household equipment, the most important thing is to select one that has an energy-efficiency rating that you can afford.

-If your budget only fits a heat pump with lesser ratings, don’t fret!
-Even a new model with a lower rating is going to use less energy than one that’s 10 or 15 years old.
+If your budget only allows for a heat pump with lesser ratings, don’t fret!
+Even a new model with a lower rating is going to consume less energy than one that’s 10 or 15 years old.
 Here’s why.

 • From 1999 to 2005, federal regulations mandated air source heat pumps to have a 10 SEER rating.